-Statutes of limitations set the length of time that a person or a state has to file a claim following another’s wrongful act.
+Statutes of limitations set the length of time a person or a state has to file a claim following another person’s wrongful act.
 In other words, you do not have an unlimited amount of time to initiate legal action.
-Take note that nursing home abuse cases do not have a distinct statute of limitations, according to Annals of Emergency Medicine.
-The timeframe to file a suit for nursing home injuries is the same as that for personal injury cases.

 What Happens When the Deadline Passes

-The statute of limitations is one of the most critical aspects in your case you should be aware of because it can mean the difference between successfully filing your claim and losing the right to pursue legal reparation forever.
+The statute of limitations is one of the most critical aspects in your case you should be aware of.
+The timeline can mean the difference between successfully filing your claim and losing the right to pursue legal justice forever.
 Unless exceptions apply to you, missing the deadline means the nursing home will likely file a motion to dismiss your case because the statutory period expired.

 Exceptions to the Statutes of Limitations

-Although it is not common to find exceptions in the statutes of limitations for nursing home abuse cases, the following can affect filing deadlines.
+Although it is uncommon to find exceptions in the statutes of limitations for nursing home abuse cases, the following can affect filing deadlines.